seamapi/docs/docs/products/smart-locks/access-codes/creating-access-codes.md

 ***

-# Programming an ongoing code
+# Programming an Ongoing Code

-## 1. Create a ongoing access code
+## 1. Create an Ongoing Access Code

 Set an ongoing code by providing the device for which to [create an access code](../../../api-clients/access-codes/create-an-access-code.md).
 Assign an optional `name` to the access code for easier identification within the [Seam Console](https://console.seam.co) and smart lock app.
 Include an optional `starts_at` value to specify when this code should become active.